 Features of Routers

 - Works on the network layer of the OSI reference model and communicate with neighbor devices on the concept of IP addressing and subnetting.

-- The main components of routers are central processing unit (CPU), flash memory, non-volatile RAM, RAM, network interface card and console.
+- The main components of routers are the central processing unit (CPU), flash memory, non-volatile RAM, RAM, network interface card, and console.